Software Engineer - Wallin Farms

 1. Download the Excel report.

-The scale tickets are also saved to a database where they can be queried using the website’s report generator.
+The scale tickets are saved to a database where they can eventually be queried using the website’s report generator (Coming soon!)

 CropCache